-COPENHAGEN, Denmark, May 27, 2021 – Bavarian Nordic A/S (OMX: BAVA, OTC: BVNRY) announced today its interim financial results and business progress for the first three months of 2021.
+COPENHAGEN, Denmark, November 12, 2021 – Bavarian Nordic A/S (OMX: BAVA) announced today its interim financial results for the first nine months of 2021 and business progress for the third quarter of 2021.

-Revenue was DKK 535 million comprised of DKK 515 million from combined product sales and DKK 20 million from contract work.
+Total revenue in the first nine months was DKK 1,354 million comprised of DKK 1,323 million from combined product sales and DKK 31 million from contract work.

-Strong cash position of DKK 2,589 million at end of the period, excluding unutilized credit facilities of DKK 244 million.
+Strong cash position of DKK 2,182 million** at the end of the period.

-Full-year guidance maintained with expected revenue between DKK 1,900-2,200 million, EBITDA between DKK 100-250 million and securities, cash and cash equivalents at year-end between DKK 1,400-1,600 million.
-The guided ranges reflect the uncertainty created by COVID-19 in the rabies and tick-bore encephalitis markets.
+Full-year guidance maintained with expected revenue of approximately DKK 1,900 million, EBITDA of approximately DKK 100 million and securities, cash and cash equivalents at year-end of approximately DKK 1,400 million.

 Securities, cash and cash equivalents

-* EBITDA in Q1 2020 was positively impacted by the sale of the Priority Review Voucher.
+* EBITDA in the first nine months of 2020 was positively impacted by the sale of the Priority Review Voucher (DKK 628 million).

 Events after the reporting date